The Cracks Index

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Input schema coverage is 100% with a clear description for the single 'level' parameter.
-The tool description does not add further details about the parameter, so baseline of 3 is appropriate.
+The input schema provides 100% coverage for the single 'level' parameter, including allowed values and a default.
+The description does not add parameter-specific meaning beyond what the schema already states, so the baseline of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.